Nov

 1:00 PM13:00

-Blue Ridge PRISM / Invasive Plant Management and Control Workshop
+Blue Ridge PRISM Invasive Plant Workshop: Management & Control

-During our online workshop, you will learn how to best manage invasive plants during the spring and summer seasons.
+During our online workshop, we will teach you how to best manage invasive plants during the autumn and winter seasons.
 This workshop will take place via Zoom and will include a Q&A period with PRISM experts.

 Topics covered in this session include: